Friday, December 10, 1999

 I have often seen how citizens of many developed countries shed their shackles and truly enjoy the tourist (and humanistic) experience of trying to avoid a traffic ticket by negotiating avidly with the particular public servant that has accosted them.

-On the other hand I have also seen people who behave better away that home.
-We see it over and over again when Venezuelans, who although notorious tax evaders at home, become exemplary citizens when overseas… to the extreme of paying their taxes.
+Also in other cases many people are better behaved when they are away that home.
+We see it over and over again when Venezuelans, who are notorious tax evaders, travel overseas and become exemplary citizens in every sense.

-The two main exceptions to this rule are Singapore which, in this group of 19, appears as 3rd in terms of the least corrupt nations but as number 11 in the Bribers Index and Belgium which, contrary to Singapore, ranks as number 15 of the least corrupt nations, but comes out a lot better as number 8 among the Briber’s.
-Let us speculate a bit about the meaning of these results.
+The two main exceptions to this rule are Singapore which, in this group of 19, appears as 3rd in terms of the least corrupt nations but as number 11 in the Bribers Index and Belgium which, contrary to Singapore, ranks as number 15 of the least corrupt nations, but comes out a lot better among the Bribers, having been ranked as number 8.

 We shall see what gives next year.
 Investigative technology requires that you explain the unexplainable.